The Best In Car Technology - 2022

 Since most road traffic accidents are down to human error, it makes sense to target the zones of perception and spatial awareness when developing new assistive technologies.
 To some extent, ADAS can allow for autonomous driving, making it much easier for drivers to be safer in motion.
 For more information about ADAS in a deep-dive format, read another of our blog posts here.

 Previously we’ve seen a more intense focus on fully autonomous driving but, with growing resistance to fully driverless cars, a lot of the tech developed for autonomous driving can instead be used to help & guide active drivers.

 Here are some of the most exciting ADAS elements being developed.

 Night vision technology is already utilised heavily by organisations such as the army.
-This technology is now being used in an increasing number of vehicles.
-It is helpful for night time driving as it improves visibility for drivers.
-Especially useful for drivers on dark country lanes or unlit motorway sections.
-Although, this is typically found in more expensive vehicles currently, it is gradually expanding across a range of vehicles.
+Although this is typically found in more expensive vehicles currently, it is gradually expanding across a range of vehicles.

 Adaptive Cruise Control (ACC) is used to help the driver remain at an appropriate speed in relation to the vehicle in front.
 This improves the experience and safety of motorway driving in heavy traffic.
 It helps to prevent driver fatigue and avoid unnecessary accidents by automatically moderating vehicle speed.